CraftomeCJ/learningJournal/May2022/learningJournal20220512.md

 ## What I had learned today?
 <!-- Throughout the day things may pop-up in my head that I may want to personally get done.
 This section is focused about my personal growth and should be an essential part of my work journal. -->
+Happy day...
+First time of a long time no build error to debugs... managed to complete some learning of building a udemy project.
+Feel so good a day with bugs haunting me...
+Hopefully tomorrow is another bugs free day, while try to put useEffect hook into play and have lot of reading to do and play around...

 ### Software Installed